20 Scary Good Halloween Cocktail Recipes

 What are some good Halloween drinks?

-So many tasty, fun drinks for celebrating this chilling season, from classics such as the mind-numbing Zombie to scrumptious candy-inspired libations such as a peanut butter cup martini.
+There are so many tasty, fun drinks for celebrating this chilling season, from classics such as the mind-numbing Zombie to scrumptious candy-inspired libations such as a peanut butter cup martini.

 What's an easy Halloween drink to make?